 The Greenwich Meridian (Prime Meridian or Longitude Zero degrees) marks the starting point of every time zone in the World.
 GMT is Greenwich Mean (or Meridian) Time is the mean (average) time that the earth takes to rotate from noon-to-noon.

-GMT is World Time and the basis of every world time zone which sets the time of day and is at the centre of the time zone map.
+GMT is World Time and the basis of every world Time Zones of the time zone map.
 GMT sets current time or official time around the globe.
 Most time changes are measured by GMT.
 Although GMT has been replaced by atomic time (UTC) it is still widely regarded as the correct time for every international time zone.

 Greenwich Mean Time is international time, the basis of the world time clock.
-GMT marks precision time and military time (sometimes called Zulu Time).
-Defines date and time and the exact time.
-The atomic time clock is adjusted by leap seconds to maintain synchronicity with GMT.
+It defines date and time and the exact time.